ZcashFoundation/zebra/zebra-consensus/src/checkpoint/README.md

 ...
 ```

 If we are looking to update the testnet hashes we must make sure the cli is connected with a testnet chain.
-If we have our `zcashd` running locally we can make this by starting with `zcashd -testnet`.
+If we are using `zcashd` as the backend and this is running locally, we can make this by starting with `zcashd -testnet`.
+If we are using `zebrad` as the backend, then we must start with a configuration file where the `network` field of the `[network]` section is `Testnet`.

 Anything we add after `--` will pass through into the `zcash-cli` program so we can specify the testnet here.